-The Hampshire Hoppit marathon and half marathon are both trail races, i.e. predominantly off-road.
-They use routes that will be clearly marked and marshalled, and including local sections of famous long distance footpaths, the Wayfarers Walk and (for the marathon) the Harrow Way.
-Both are scenic single-lap courses that will start and end at Kingsclere on the Hampshire/Berkshire border, reaching some of the highest points in Hampshire with views across the county.
+The Hampshire Hoppit marathon, half marathon, and 10k, are trail races, i.e. predominantly off-road.
+They use routes that are clearly marked and marshalled, and include local sections of famous long distance footpaths, the Wayfarers Walk and (for the marathon and half marathon) the Harrow Way.
+All races are scenic single-lap courses that will start and end at Watership Down near Kingsclere on the Hampshire/Berkshire border, reaching some of the highest points in Hampshire with views across three counties.
 There are occasional quiet road sections or road crossings that will be marshalled.

-There will be prizes for the first finishers, including age category awards.
+There will be prizes for the top 3 finishers in each race, and age category awards.

 There will be a maximum race cut-off time for the full marathon of 7-hours.
 Competitors that appear likely to exceed this time limit at (approximately) the 14-mile point will be requested to be withdrawn from the race.
-There is no race cut-off time for the half marathon.
+There is no race cut-off time for the half marathon or 10k.